JenishaT/shoppies/README.md

 ### Usage Notes

-User can search for movies by title and add movies as nominees by pressing nominate
+User can search for movies by title and add movies as nominees by pressing 'Nominate;

 Once user has enter 5 nominees, an alert will pop up notifying them to submit their nominations

 If the user adds more than 5 nominees, they will be notified of their error through an alert and will be asked to remove the extra nominees

+User can remove a nomination by clicking 'Remove' on the corresponding nominee in the nominations list

 Once user clicks 'Submit', a pop-up will be displayed with an overview of their nominations